rashmishrivastava/customer-statement-processor/README.md

 # Customer Statement Processor

-This project consists of REST API which validates the customer statements recieved in particular bank.
+This project consists of REST API which validates the customer statements recieved in a particular bank.
+The requirements are specified [here](https://github.com/rashmishrivastava/customer-statement-processor/blob/main/AssignmentSpecifications.md)

 # Run the Project